 Original Passport.
 We photocopied our passport’s data page and the stamp of our latest entry to Malaysia.

 Visa application form.
 We downloaded the form from the Chinese Visa Application Service Center’s website www.visaforchina.org and printed it.
 Then, we filled it in legibly by hand.

 2 pcs identical photos.
 The photos must be taken within six months from the date of the Chinese visa application.
-The photos must be taken against white background and its dimension must be 48mm x 33mm or passport size.
+The photos must be taken against a white background, and its dimension must be 48mm x 33mm or passport size.
 If you do not have a photo, do not worry because the Chinese Visa Application Service Center has a dedicated service for picture taking and printing for a fee.